mdeguzis/SteamOS-Tools/docs/desktop-software-readme.md

 ### Options
 ***
 `install`
-installs software based on type desired
+Installs software based on type desired

 `uninstall`
-uninstalls software based on type installed already
+Uninstalls software based on type installed already

 `list`
-lists softare pacakges in each install group
+Lists softare pacakges in each install group

 `test`
-perform a dry-run installation of package(s)
+Performs a dry-run installation of package(s)

 `check`
-Run quick check on package(s)
+Runs a quick check on package(s)

 ***
 ### Types
 ***
 `basic`
-installs basic Debian software (based on [Distrowatch](http://distrowatch.com/table.php?distribution=debian))
+Installs basic Debian software (based on [Distrowatch](http://distrowatch.com/table.php?distribution=debian))

 `extra`
-installs extra softare based on feedback and personal preference
+Installs extra softare based on feedback and personal preference

 `emulation`
-retroarch and associated emulators. (in-progress, debs need built)
+Retroarch and associated emulators. (in-progress, debs need built)

 `emulation-src`
 Installs prerequisite packages for compiling emulation packages from source and then compiles and builds libretro packages from source (will take some time to install).
 See the [script header](https://github.com/ProfessorKaos64/SteamOS-Tools/blob/master/scriptmodules/emu-from-source.shinc) for the latest test stats on build time.  (basic routines are done, some work left)